C4illin/ConnectWords/README.md

 3. Write the connections you want.
 If unsure just test with only the default one
 4. Join from mobile phones by scanning the QR-code
 5. Play!
+6. If you don't see the game updating, refresh the page

 ## Self host